 - Security logic (SEC)

 - Microcontroller type ECO 2000 (CPU) with the subcomponents memory encryption and decryption unit (MED), memory management unit (MMU) and 256 bytes of internal RAM (IRAM)

 - Memory Control Unit (MCU) with FCURSE distributes the data to and from memory components while the FCURSE provides camouflage access operations

 - External memory comprising RAM (XRAM), ROM including the routines for the chip management (RMS), test ROM containing the test routines (STS) and the Non Volatile Memory (EEPROM) with error detection (EDC) and error correction (ECC).
 The MapRAM holds the administrative information of all pages of a sector which allows for a consistent mapping of logical to physical pages.
-Please refer to Table 4 for the memory sizes by derivate.
+Please refer to Table 4: Memory Organization of the TOE, for the memory sizes by derivative.

 - True random number generator (RNG)

 - Checksum module (CRC)

 - Interrupt module (INT)

-- The RF interface (radio frequency power and signal interface) enables contactless communication between a PICC (proximity integrated chip card, PICC) and a PCD reader/writer (proximity coupling device, PCD).
-The power supply and data are received by an antenna which consists of a coil with a few turns directly connected to the IC.

 - Input Logic (INP)

 - Timer (TIM)

 - Address and data bus (ADBUS)

 - SFR bus (SBUS)

 - Memory bus (MBUS)

 - Advanced Crypto Engine (ACE) for long integer modulo calculations, which are used in asymmetric encryption/decryption algorithms like RSA and EC

 - DES accelerator (DDES), used for fast calculations of the DES algorithm

 - Extended configuration (CFG\EXT), extended SFR registers for general purposes and chip configuration

-2.2.2 Firmware and Software of the TOE
+2.2.2 Firmware and software of the TOE